deanturpin/superdean.com/README.md

 are a good way in.
 Not as efficient as a proper four-stage cleaning machine but very reasonably-priced and entertaining to use.

-Be careful putting your pallet forks in solvent as it can disolve the shellac that holds the pallet jewels in place.
+Be careful putting your pallet forks in solvent as it can dissolve the shellac that holds the pallet jewels in place.

 - Lighter fluid -- readily available from a newsagent for £2.99